MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

     ![Multiple blast nodes](media/houdini-19-multiple-blast-nodes.PNG "Multiple blast nodes")

-## Convert a point cloud to a mesh
+## Convert the point cloud to a mesh

 The next step after importing the point cloud is to convert it to a mesh.
 To do this, you can use the **Particle Fluid Surface** command in the **Tab Menu**.